timfayz/elementcss/README.md

 **Please, do not read the text below.
 Readme under heavy development.**

-# Element - CSS/GUI framework
+# ELEMENT - CSS/GUI framework
+ELEMENT is free and open-source CSS framework written in SASS that promotes clean, object-oriented design and encourages rapid prototyping.
+It helps you to create new project as well as integrate to existing project.
+ELEMENT is not just framework, but tool and suit of best practices and the most advanced methods to make web more robust and easy.
+It contains the experience of thousand professionals.

 <sub>I'm sorry for the language mistakes I've made - I'm from Russia.</sub>

 ##Preface
-Element is based on [SCSS](sass-lang.com) preprocessor.
+ELEMENT is based on [SCSS](sass-lang.com) preprocessor.
 If you use plain CSS to make your styles, you will love preprocessors, particularly SCSS.

 **What is SCSS?**